Impetigo DiagnosisAI Template IconToolbar IconShare Icon

 Types of impetigo infections

-Impetigo is a prevalent bacterial skin infection primarily caused by Staphylococcus aureus and Streptococcus pyogenes.
+Impetigo is a common bacterial skin infection primarily caused by Staphylococcus aureus and Streptococcus pyogenes.
 This skin condition is especially notable for its contagious nature, often affecting children but also capable of impacting adults.

 Non-bullous impetigo